 Once you open a jar of mayo, it will last you up to 2 months.
 Before it’s opened, a jar of mayo can last in the refrigerator for about three months or until it expires.

-Mayonnaise can sit at room temperature for up to 8 hours according to the USDA. any open mayonnaise jar that sits above 50° Fahrenheit for more than 8 hours needs to be tossed out.
+According to the USDA, mayonnaise can sit at room temperature for up to 8 hours.
+Any open mayonnaise jar that sits above 50° Fahrenheit for more than 8 hours must be tossed out.

-So if you accidentally leave your mayonnaise on the countertop overnight, it is still safe to eat.
+So, eating is still safe if you accidentally leave your mayonnaise on the countertop overnight.
 Just quickly put it back in the refrigerator.

-Hellmann’s mayonnaise is known for its 100% free range of chicken eggs.
-So their mayonnaise is pasteurized and safe to eat.
-If you’re pregnant or have some health limitations, using Hellmann’s mayo instead of a generic one is safer and arguably better for you.
+Hellmann’s mayo uses 100% free-range chicken eggs.
+So, their mayonnaise is pasteurized and safe to eat.
+If you’re pregnant or have health limitations, using Hellmann’s mayo instead of a generic one is safer and arguably better for you.

-The first time we saw mayonnaise in European cuisine was in the 1750s, where it was published in a cooking book and was called aioli bo.
+The first time we saw mayonnaise in European cuisine was in the 1750s when it was published in a cooking book and was called aioli bo.
 Aioli literally translates to garlic and oil.
-So we can say mayonnaise has been around for centuries.
+So, we can say mayonnaise has been around for centuries.

-If you store your mayonnaise according to the USDA guidelines, it will stay fresh and edible for 3-4 months past the expiration date.
+If you store your mayonnaise according to the USDA guidelines, it will stay fresh and edible for 3-4 months before expiration.
 The expiration date is a mere suggestion for the consumer.

-In this article we tried to answer how you can tell the mayo is bad and how to keep your may fresh for longer.
-We discussed the shelf life of both homemade and store-bought mayo so you know exactly how to preserve them.
+This article explains how to spot bad mayonnaise and tips for keeping your mayo fresh for longer.
+We discussed the shelf life of both homemade and store-bought mayo, so you know exactly how to preserve them.